Urology - Main Campus

 Prostate cancer is a disease in which malignant (cancer) cells form in the tissues of the prostate.
 The prostate is a gland in the male reproductive system located just below the bladder and in front of the rectum that is about the size of a walnut and surrounds the urethra (the tube that empties urine from the bladder).
 The prostate gland produces fluid that is one of the parts of semen.

 Prostate Cancer: What You Need to Know

-Urologists at The University of Vermont Medical Medical Center provide a full-range of options for the evaluation and treatment of prostate cancer while working hand in hand with you as a team.
+Urologists at The University of Vermont Medical Medical Center provide a

 The division of Urology uses the latest technology and robotic surgery, which is minimally invasive, to treat prostate cancer.
 We offer advanced urologic services for prostate cancer with cutting-edge research protocols accessible through a multidisciplinary approach.